fuying-wang/moveit_UR5_test/README.md

    ROS-Industrial support for Univesal Robots manipulators.

 ### 3. Configure hardware
->  To enable networking, use the UR’s teach-pendant to navigate to the Setup Robot -> Setup Network Menu (shown in the below attachment).
+>  To enable networking, use the UR’s teach-pendant to navigate to the Setup Robot -> Setup Network Menu.
 **Note**: In order to test the communication between computer and robot arm, you can use this command:
 ```
 ping IP_OF_THE_ROBOT